 - Simplification: Tax reform should simplify the tax code to reduce the tax compliance burden.

 Pass-through Businesses: Any tax reform proposal considered by Congress must be comprehensive and include individual as well as corporate tax reform.
-More than 96 percent of farms and 75 percent of farm sales are taxed under IRS provisions affecting individual taxpayers.
-Any tax reform proposal that fails to include the individual tax code will not help, and could even hurt, the bulk of agricultural producers who operate outside of the corporate tax code.
+More than 94 percent of farms are taxed under IRS provisions affecting individual taxpayers.
+Any tax reform proposal that fails to treat those taxed under the individual and corporate tax codes fairly will not help, and could even hurt, the bulk of agricultural producers who operate outside of the corporate tax code.

 Effective Rates: Any tax reform plan that lowers rates by expanding the base should not increase the tax burden of farm and ranch businesses.
 Because profit margins in farming and ranching are tight, farm and ranch businesses are more likely to fall into lower tax brackets.
 Tax reform plans that fail to factor in the impact of lost deductions for all rate brackets could result in a tax increase for agriculture.